notwhammy/MarkowitzPortfolioACTSC372/README.md

 # MarkowitzPortfolioACTSC372
-Markowitz Optimal Portfolio for 10 Canadian Stocks, completed as a part of the ACTSC 372 project
+Markowitz Optimal Portfolio for 10 Canadian Stocks in R, completed as a part of the ACTSC 372 project

 **Please message me to request for source code (in R and R Markdown)**